CatherineLi0531/OpenRace/website/docs/doc-openmp-support.md

 ### Array Index Analysis

-Array Index Analysis is used to determine if any array accesses within a parallel loop may overlap
+Array Index Analysis is used to determine if any array accesses within a parallel loop may overlap.

 OpenRace currently uses an intra-procedural array index analysis based on LLVM's Scalar Evolution.